knadh/listmonk/README.md

 > listmonk is **alpha** software and may change and break.
 Use with caution.
 That said, it has been in active use at [zerodha.com](https://zerodha.com) for several months where it has processed hundreds of campaigns and tens of millions of e-mails.

-listmonk is a standalone, self-hosted newsletter and mailing list manager.
-It is fast, performant, and comes as a single binary.
+listmonk is a standalone, self-hosted, newsletter and mailing list manager.
+It is fast, feature-rich, and packed into a single binary.
 It uses a PostgreSQL database as its data store.

 [![listmonk-splash](https://user-images.githubusercontent.com/547147/60884802-8189c180-a26b-11e9-85ee-622e5dee8869.png)](https://listmonk.app)